Emapic/emapic/README_en.md

 These are the values used for encrypting the numerical id of each survey and translating it to a text string which is how we will identify it in URLs.
 You should only change it if for any reason you want text strings with other characters or a different length.

+* ##### Emapic OAuth (_oauth_)
+The configuration parameters for the OAuth2 authentication service provided by Emapic itself.
+Do not confuse them with the configuration parameters for external OAuth services that is detailed later on.
+These include a boolean parameter for activating/deactivating the service (_active_) and the lifetimes for the access token and the refresh token (_accessTokenLifetime_ and _refreshTokenLifetime_).
+Both lifetimes accept null as value, which will translate into the default values provided by the library (1 hour for the access token, 2 weeks for the refresh one).

 #### DB connection parameters (_db_)

 The parameters for setting our Emapic DB connection: server (_host_), port (_port_), database name (_database_), database user (_user_) and its password (_password_).
 The file already has the default parameters used in the DB creation script (DB "emapic" in localhost, port 5432, user "emapic" with password "emapic").